 Key Takeaways

-- A landscape policy that excludes tree removal leaves you uninsured for the work you actually do
+- A landscape policy that excludes tree removal leaves you without coverage for removal, above-ground pruning, or stump grinding

-- Contracts typically require $1M/$2M GL, additional insured, primary and noncontributory, and waiver of subrogation
+- Contracts often require $1M/$2M general liability, additional insured, primary and noncontributory, and waiver of subrogation

 The policies tree service businesses actually carry